Ghislaine MAGA

 The Gift of Epiphany

-To have an epiphany is to experience suddenly a lovely expression of the Fullness of Mystery in the world.
+To have an epiphany is to experience, suddenly, a lovely expression of the Fullness of Mystery in the world.
 Epiphany describes the experience of the Magi.
-The Magi are three wise travelers who seek that Fullness of Mystery and experience, suddenly, its lovely expression.
+The Magi are three wise travelers who seek the Fullness of Mystery and experience, suddenly, its lovely expression.
 Their experience is realized in the face of a child.
 The … Continue reading “The Gift of Epiphany”

 Teach Us to Pray